HND Creative Media : Film

 Within the HND year you will be advancing your skills and knowledge in a wide range of topics such as multi camera production, documentary production, and collaborative projects, in order to develop the skills needed to become a media professional.
 Upon successful completion, you can progress on to university to complete a top-up course.
 Creativity, innovation, and imagination will be encouraged throughout the course.

-The programme can be studied full time over one year (attending two days per week) or part time over two years (attending one day per week).
+The programme can be studied full time over one year (attending two days per week on campus) or part time over two years (attending one day per week on campus).

 Why should I choose the course?

 You will develop and perfect your skills in film production through a range of pre-production, production, and postproduction roles including scriptwriting, editing, directing, production management, and camerawork.

 - Unit 36: Collaborative project

 - Unit 56: Documentary

 - Unit 65: Promotion and marketing